-Recent months have witnessed the flow-on effects of the SolarWinds compromise, with more than 18,000 organizationsv including government agencies and security vendors compromised due to weaknesses in their supply chain
+Recent months have witnessed the flow-on effects of the SolarWinds compromise, another example of supply chain attacks, with more than 18,000 organizations including government agencies and security vendors compromised due to weaknesses in their supply chain

 Tighter integration and automated processes across supply chain partners can quickly transform into a net-negative when what isn’t under your control, influence, or decision-making remit goes horribly wrong.
 Microsoft estimated that the well-orchestrated attack group behind the SolarWinds compromise had more than 1,000 engineers working to undermine SolarWinds and its customers.

 Security vulnerabilities in the cloud can also be the consequence of just one person at a critical partner failing to do their job properly.
 A retailer in Canada suffered an extended data breach on e-commerce transactions when threat actors were able to compromise their e-commerce system because the hosting provider had failed to activate the required security settings on their account.
 The shared responsibility model with cloud services means that what isn’t your responsibility can still put you at fault.

 Cloud services such as Office 365 and Google GSuite Workspace aggregate huge numbers of organizations and people on a shared platform, and access to accounts on these services has often only been secured by a username and password.
 If a threat actor can compromise login credentials through a phishing attack, they can leverage the stolen account for several types of misdeeds, often without the valid user even knowing.

 For example, the stolen account can be used to launch new phishing attacks to compromise additional accounts, which results in people receiving email messages from a trusted and known account but with content carrying nefarious intent.